Miragon/miranum-copilot/docs/development.md

 #### 2. Step Start the `Extension Host`

 Once the extension is build you can open the `Extension Host` within VS Code with `F5`.
-If you have used the commands from step one, you can make changes to the code and when you save it, it will automatically recompile.
+If you have used the command from step one, you can make changes to the code and when you save it, it will automatically recompile.
 Within the `Extension Host` use `Ctrl/Cmd + r` to update the running extension.